romaarfe/nobel-winners/README.md

 <h3 align="center">
-  🚧 A VISUA HISTORY OF NOBEL PRIZE WINNERS 🚧
+  🚧 A VISUAL HISTORY OF NOBEL PRIZE WINNERS 🚧
 </h3>

 ---
-### *Explore a dataset from Kaggle containing a century's worth of Nobel Laureates.
+#### *Explore a dataset from Kaggle containing a century's worth of Nobel Laureates.
 Who won?
 Who got snubbed?*

 ---
 #### ⚙️ ETAPAS / FUNCIONALIDADES: